A SMALL GAY SUPPORT GROUP, 1982

 About a dozen people came to the workshop and out of that an initial group of three was formed.
 We agreed to try to attract another person each.
 There were objections to both of my nominations so that was a dead end for me.
 In the end a total of five people made a committment to meet for a year.
 One other person joined later for a short while.
 We had both free ranging and topic-oriented discussions, went over all areas of our lives, sometimes sharing meals as we talked.
 There were certainly many heated discussions and meetings more than once went well past midnight.
 While I tried to be sensitive to the people around me I was blunt when, in other circumstances, it might have been better to keep my mouth shut.
 It seemed to me those were the terms agreed to.
 Nevertheless you can't be frank without ruffling feathers.
 And that certainly happened all around.

 In any case the experience was neither here nor there.
-Without some aim beyond discussion itself the group had to struggle to last the full twelve months.
-All in all, disappointing considering the amount of time and effort we put into it.
+Without some aim beyond discussion itself the group had to struggle at the end, finally closing down after 20 months.
+All in all, the experience was a disappointment considering the amount of time and effort we put into it.

 Out of this I lost one old friend, Danny Gerrard, for several years.
 Eventually we did smooth it over.